Neurofibromatosis Types

 Neurofibromatosis type 1

-Various symptoms of the condition now known as neurofibromatosis type 1 (NF1) were described by medical practitioners as far back as the 13th century.
-In 1882, a German physician named Friedrich von Recklinghausen accurately described the condition in terms of how tissues and cells look under a microscope, and he also coined the term “neurofibromatosis.”
-For this reason, NF1 is sometimes called von Recklinghausen’s disease.
+Symptoms of the condition now known as NF1 were described by medical practitioners as early as the 13th century.
+In 1882, a German physician named Friedrich von Recklinghausen coined the term “neurofibromatosis” after accurately describing the condition in terms of how the affected tissues and cells look under a microscope.
+For this reason, NF1 is also known as von Recklinghausen’s disease.

 NF1 is relatively rare, affecting an estimated 1 in 3,000 Americans.
-However, it is the most common cancer predisposition syndrome, according to the National Cancer Institute (NCI).
-This means patients diagnosed with NF1 have a heightened risk of developing cancer at some point in their lives.
+However, according to the National Cancer Institute (NCI), it is the most common type of neurofibromatosis as well as the most common cancer predisposition syndrome.
+This means patients who are diagnosed with NF1 have a heightened risk of developing cancer at some point during their life.

-In about 30% of NF1 cases, tumors called plexiform neurofibromas develop in the patient’s facial and skull region, usually early in life.
-Plexiform neurofibromas start out as benign—or noncancerous—but often transform into an aggressive form of cancer known as malignant peripheral nerve sheath tumor (MPNST) that is difficult to treat.
-The National Cancer Institute estimates that about 15% of patients with plexiform neurofibromas develop MPNST.
+In about 30% of NF1 cases, plexiform neurofibromas develop in the patient’s facial and skull region, usually early in life.
+Though initially benign, plexiform neurofibromas often transform into malignant peripheral nerve sheath tumors (MPNSTs), which are aggressive cancerous tumors that can be challenging to treat.
+The NCI estimates that approximately 15% of patients with plexiform neurofibromas will ultimately develop MPNST.

 Neurofibromatosis type 2

-An estimated 1 in 40,000 people develops the hereditary condition known as NF2.
-Unlike the far more common NF1, this second type of neurofibromatosis causes benign tumors, also known as acoustic neuromas, to develop on the main nerve leading from the inner ear to the brain.
-This can cause hearing and balance problems.
+Unlike the more common NF1, NF2 causes benign tumors known as acoustic neuromas to develop on the main nerve leading from the inner ear to the brain.
 NF2 tumors can also grow on spinal nerves.

 NF1 vs. NF2

-Other than the physical locations where NF1 and NF2 form, the most significant difference between these two types of neurofibromatosis is the risk for developing cancer.
-NF1 has been linked to the development of several types of cancer, including ovarian cancer, melanoma and a variety of sarcomas.
-Recent studies have indicated that people with NF1 are almost 10 times more likely than the general population to develop some form of cancer during their lifetime.
+Other than the physical locations of the neurofibromas associated with NF1 and NF2, the most significant difference between these two types of neurofibromatosis is the risk of developing cancer.
+Researchers have linked NF1 to several types of cancer, including ovarian cancer, melanoma and sarcoma.
+The results of recent studies suggest that people with NF1 are almost 10 times more likely than the general population to develop some form of cancer during their lifetime.

-Another big difference between NF1 and NF2 is the age of diagnosis.
-The symptoms of NF1 are often apparent at birth and during early childhood, whereas NF2 symptoms tend to become noticeable during a patient’s late teens or early 20s.
-Sometimes NF2 isn’t diagnosed until age 40 or later.
+Another notable difference between NF1 and NF2 is the age at the time of diagnosis.
+NF1 symptoms are often apparent at birth and during early childhood, while NF2 symptoms tend to become noticeable during the late teens or early 20s.
+In some cases, NF2 is diagnosed after age 40.

 Schwannomatosis

-We take a highly individualized, patient-centered approach to neurofibromatosis treatment, which can range from dietary and behavioral counseling to radiation or chemotherapy for cancer.
-Additionally, because we’re the only NCI-designated Comprehensive Cancer Center based in Florida, many of our patients have access to groundbreaking cancer therapies and participation in clinical trials that are not widely available elsewhere.
+At Moffitt, we take an individualized, patient-first approach to neurofibromatosis treatment, which can range from dietary and behavioral counseling to radiation therapy or chemotherapy for cancer.
+Additionally, our patients have access to groundbreaking cancer therapies and can participate in clinical trials that are not available elsewhere.

 References